 - What is the Texas Responsible AI Governance Act (TRAIGA)?

 - The Texas Responsible AI Governance Act (TRAIGA) is Texas state legislation that establishes governance requirements for organizations using AI systems in consequential decisions.
 It requires organizations to maintain an AI system inventory, conduct risk assessments, implement oversight controls, generate public disclosures, and certify governance practices to regulators.
-The TRAIGA platform is purpose-built to satisfy these requirements.
+The Risk Meridian is purpose-built to satisfy these requirements.

-- Is TRAIGA compliance software only for Texas organizations?
+- Is Risk Meridian only for Texas organizations?

 - No — it also applies to businesses outside the state that do business in Texas.
 TRAIGA's obligations attach to any organization that deploys AI to make or assist in consequential decisions affecting Texas residents, regardless of where that organization is headquartered.
 The platform also provides a road map to other overlapping frameworks including the EU AI Act, Colorado AI Act, NIST AI RMF, and ISO 42001 (coming soon).